pocomane/brewed-in-the-apocalypse/bita-strong.md

 character when appropriate.
 She may decide to substitute this mov with a *Tell imminent troubles (move)*.

-__Remove an harm__ When the protagonists do in the fiction something that can cure an harm, a single harm can be deleted.
+__Remove an harm (move)__ When the protagonists do in the fiction something that can cure an harm, a single harm can be deleted.
 A roll may be needed for this. bla bla

 __Advantage/Disadvantage (move)__ when a character is doing something to make a future action that requires a roll more simple/difficult or probable/improbable